supramaxis/altfiles/README.md

-# Alias Manager
+# Bash scripts

-Bash script to add/delete aliases to ~/bashrc instead of opening the file itself and write
+Scripts for the lazy me